Skip to main content

 Around Windows

 Look at each window (if applicable, from both the inside and the outside) and search for any gaps or cracks around the window.
+Anything ¼ inch (or roughly the diameter of a pencil) or larger should be filled with Xcluder® Fill Fabric.

 Fill Fabric "How To" Installation Video